 - The waiting period is the length of time you must be unable to work before you can claim.
 This period means you must already be off work due to injury or illness to make your claim.
 This requirement will vary from insurer to insurer, but standard waiting periods include 14 days, 30 days, and 60 days.
 You can opt for a more extended waiting period if you want a lower premium, thereby paying less for your policy.

 - The benefit amount is how much you will receive monthly from the insurer while you cannot work, or in some cases, as a lump sum.
 This payment will generally encapsulate 75% of your income in its entirety.
-You will need to provide your insurance broker with evidence of your total earnings as part of the underwriting process.
+You will need to provide your insurance specialist with evidence of your total earnings as part of the underwriting process.
 They may want to look at your tax returns, payslips or bank statements.

 - Income protection is something you choose to take out and pay for yourself.
 You can also purchase this protection through your superannuation fund, and the cost will come from your super savings.
 Income protection insurance policies are not mandatory at a government level compared to workers’ compensation, which is compulsory for all companies with employees.
 However, many building contractors have particular requirements, which differ between states.